-The answer to how much loan can I get from bank is to multiply your net salary by 60 to reach at the maximum home loan amount that you can get.
+The answer to how much loan can I get from the bank is to multiply your net salary by 60 to reach the maximum amount that you can get.

-This is applicable to any public sector bank like SBI, PNB or a private sector bank like ICICI, HDFC.
+Both public sector government bank like SBI, PNB, and private sector bank like ICICI, HDFC follow these rules.

-Banks can finance home loan for salaried professional up-to 60 times monthly NET pay and can sometimes vary based on your personal credit history rating.
+Banks can finance home mortgages for salaried professionals up-to 60 times monthly NET pay.

-- Looking for a home loan of 30 lakhs.
+- Looking for 30 lakhs finance.
 Real Estate property cost: 40 lakh.

 - Gross monthly income might be much more than INR 50,000 per month.
 Bank only considers your in-hand salary.
 Calculate your in-hand salary.

-- You don’t have any other loan like car or personal on your name.
-You do have 1 credit card with credit limit of INR 10k.
+- You don’t have any other personal or car loan on your name.
+You do have 1 credit card with a credit limit of INR 10k.

-- Bank rule: Eligible to get 60 times your monthly NET pay as loan.
+- Bank rule: Eligible to get 60 times your monthly NET pay.

 All sounds good if you ask “How much can I qualify for“.
-Bank’s answer is “you are pre-approved for 30 lakhs of loan“.
-Don’t get excited about ‘how much loan will I get approved for‘ as the answer is a bit tricky.
+Bank’s answer is “you are pre-approved for 30 lakhs“.

-The bank will evaluate your loan eligibility once again once you apply and pay processing fees.
+The bank will evaluate your eligibility once again after you apply and have paid the processing fees.
 This time, the total eligibility will be much less than 60 times net pay.

 A standard pay slip (one month) in our example: